krmaxwell/algorithms/README.md

-# algorithms
+# Algorithms

-Simple algorithms as described in Grokking Algorithms (Bhargava 2016)
+Implementation in Go of algorithms as described in "Grokking Algorithms: an illustrated guide for programmers and other curious people" (Aditya Y. Bhargava 2016)